Patent Foramen Ovale

 - Air embolism in scuba divers

 - Blood clots affecting other organ systems.
 For example, kidney damage may happen because a clot blocks blood flow to the kidney.

-How to manage patent foramen ovale
+How can I manage a patent foramen ovale?

 In many cases, your healthcare provider may choose not to treat your PFO directly.
 He or she may make suggestions about how to lower your overall risk for stroke.
 These might include: